mdewey/dotnet-mac-sample/README.md

 Take a few seconds to checkout what all the starter gave you.

 ## Viewing all Shops
-Lets update the template homepage to display a list of coffee shops.
+Lets update the scaffolding homepage to display a list of coffee shops.
 This means we need to do a couple of things.
 We need to
 ```
 - Add a data source
 - query the data source